 What if My Variable Pay Is Less Than Minimum Wage?

 Variable pay is typically payment that’s on top of base pay.
 But if not, you’ll need to make sure you abide by minimum wage laws in your state.
-For a complete list of minimum wage rates by state, refer to our article on the payroll process.

 The Bottom Line